paidy/interview/SimpleRestaurantApi.md

 for table "4", for example, any other requests for table "4" must refer to the same table.
 * “Clients” can be simulated as simple threads in a main() function calling the main server application with a variety of requests.
 There should be more than one, preferably around 5-10 running at any one time.
-* The API is up to the developer.
-HTTP REST is acceptable, but direct API calls are also acceptable if they mimic an HTTP REST-like API (e.g. api_call1(string id, string resource), etc.).
+* The API must follow REST principles and accept HTTP connections.